lyrakisk/cache-simulator/doc/sprint-reviews/20200505_sprint_review.md

 - Consider: Protocol Buffers, Column-oriented storage.

 ### Kostas
-New feature: users must be able to modify a configuration file to choose which policy they want to simulate
+- New feature: users must be able to modify a configuration file to choose which policy they want to simulate
+- Add code coverage metric to Jacoco.

 ### Ivaylo
 Fix bug in LFU policy.